tomrndom/osf-website/src/pages/about/board/index.md

     twitter: 'https://twitter.com/@ryanvanwyk'
   - company: Intel
     description: >-
-      Shane Wang has been an individual board member of OpenStack Foundation since 2015 and an  engineering manager in Networking and Storage team at the Open Source Technology Center  (OTC), Intel.
+      Shane Wang has been an individual board member of Open Infrastructure Foundation since 2015 and an  engineering manager in Networking and Storage team at the Open Source Technology Center  (OTC), Intel.
 Shane joined Intel in 2004 after he graduated from Fudan University and got  his Ph.D. degree in